curl/everything-curl/project/devteam.md

 thus arrived at a later point.
 Some contributors worked for a while and then left again.
 Most contributors hang around only for a short while to get their bug fixed or feature merged or similar.
-Counting all contributors we know the names of, we have received help from more than 2,500 individuals.
+Counting all contributors we know the names of, we have received help from more than 3,000 individuals.

+There is no formal membership or anything that needs to be done to join the project.
+If you participate in communication or development, you are part of the project.
+Every contributor decides for themselves exactly how much and in what ways to participate.

 The full list of people who ever did ten commits or more within a single year in the project are: